-A few blocks north of Andersen & Maillard is Mirabelle Bakery, which belongs to Italian chef Christian Puglisi's family of restaurants in Copenhagen.
+A few blocks north of Andersen & Maillard is Mirabelle Bakery, which belongs to Italian chef Christian Puglisi's family of restaurants.

 At this point, it perhaps comes as no surprise that Puglisi is another Noma alum.

-I first experienced Mirabelle's baked goods a few days earlier, as their sourdough bread is served at Relae, a Michelin-star restaurant.
+I first experienced Mirabelle's baked goods a few days earlier, as their sourdough bread is served at Relae.

-On my last full day in Copenhagen, I stopped by to try a pastry, opting for a pain au chocolat (my favorite).
+On my last full day in Copenhagen, I stopped by to try a pain au chocolat (my favorite).

 The dough was beautifully layered and baked to perfection.
 The outer layers flaked away as I tore into the soft center.

 Unlike the other bakeries on this list, Mirabelle is also a restaurant, serving breakfast and brunch from 8:30 am to 11:30 am daily (and until 3 pm on Saturday and Sunday).